 If an accommodation wholesaler has 100 suppliers most of whom will have timeout protocols in place for bad connections or slow response times, then it is easy to see that the additional financial losses due to timeouts can quickly mount up.
 But these hidden costs of timeouts are large undetected and often overlooked.

 These real-life examples from a typical accommodation wholesale operation aptly illustrate that timeouts can have serious financial ramifications well beyond the initial timeout.
 Being able to recognise when and how timeouts occur helps to mitigate both the timeout and the associated financial loss.

 How Triometric Can Help

 Of course, a server connection timeout error does little to tell you what went wrong or why the error happened: it just identifies that the error occurred.
 Timeout errors can happen for a number of reasons.
 The server, the requesting device, the network hardware, the network connection or even the application can be at fault.

-This is where Triometric’s Web Services Analyzer can help.
+This is where Triometric’s analytics platform can help.
 It is a proven platform for monitoring the performance of your web services and applications against key indicators.
 We give distribution or IT managers visibility into the performance of servers and networks.
 In addition, a closer analysis of XML data can identify further lost business opportunities, for example the instances when timeouts are not triggered even though responses are presented too slowly to be included.

 Response times is key to managing timeouts, which are essentially just one of the types of errors that can be recorded.
-How Triometric Web Services Analyzer can provide monitoring and resolution in this critical aspect of online travel will be the topic for our next ‘Use Case' example.
+How Triometric Trio analytics platform can provide monitoring and resolution in this critical aspect of online travel will be the topic for our next ‘Use Case’ example.